duprej/ccc/readme.md

 ![Image of USB adapter](images/cccSerial.jpg)

 ## The “pivot” concept
-CCC is a web-based JavaScript software suite, application modules runs in a web browser like Chrome, Brave, Opera or Firefox.
+CCC is a web-based JavaScript software suite, application "modules" runs in a web browser like Chrome, Brave, Opera or Firefox.
 But all of them can’t talk easily with a serial port (before USB accessibility API was developped).
 This is why there is a module named CCCpivot.
 To make a bridge between the RS-232C/422A autochanger connection and the TCP/IP/Ethernet network world.

 ![Pivot](images/cccPivot.png)